-The French trimaran, l'Hydroptère, had previously set a record of 51.36 knots over 500 meters in September 2009 and Rob Douglas, a Kite boarder, had set and held the record for more than 2 years with a speed of 56.65 knots.
+The French trimaran, l'Hydroptère, had previously set a record of 51.36 knots over 500 meters in September 2009 and then in 2010 Rob Douglas, a Kite boarder, set and held the record for more than 2 years with a speed of 55.65 knots.

 Please refer to the World Sailing Speed Record Council for more information about the past and current world speed records over the distance of 500m.

 Portland Harbour has been the location for many of the early speed sailing world records for boats and windsurfers, with Tim Colman setting several notable records with his Crossbow proa and Crossbow II catamaran in the 70's and early 80's.